Japanese Riichi Mahjong vs Other Versions: Chinese, Hong Kong, and American Styles Compared

 Which Mahjong Style Should You Try First?

-For casual or family play : Chinese or Hong Kong
+For casual rhythm : Chinese or Hong Kong

 The Shared Sound of Tiles